January 28, 2022

 But as with most things college-related, things aren’t really that simple.
 Deadlines and rules differ from state to state; more on this later.

-Is federal aid given out on a first come, first serve basis?
+Is federal aid given out on a first come, first served basis?

 The answer is yes, and no. It depends on the type of aid.
 The most helpful types of financial aid tend to run dry the quickest—just like the best candy in a movie theater.